Haru1O1/AMSI_Powershell_Bypass/README.md

         out IntPtr lpThreadId
     );
 ```
-This method creates a method called CreateThread which executes code at the address specified by lpStartAddress
+This method creates a method called CreateThread, which executes code at the address specified by lpStartAddress

 # 4.
 ```powershell